This information is part of the Colgate University catalog, 2020–21.

 Students are required to defend their thesis.
 The defense will normally take place during the last week of classes in the spring semester.
 This involves a formal presentation of the thesis.
 The entire department of educational studies faculty will attend the defense and provide input to the Honors Seminar professor and the faculty adviser.

 An honors project must bring something new into the world—it must teach us something or consider a particular question in a new light.
 In order to do this well, students will need to clearly articulate what the field of Educational Studies is and how their project is situated within our modes of inquiry/knowledge production.
-In order to take on an honors project, students will need to be interested in the topic in a way that they experience passionately, as well as intellectually.

 The Teacher Preparation Program